-Materials used in the construction of outer walls and roofing of dwellings provide viable information on the quality of the properties, and secondly serve as one feasible indicator for measuring changes in the standard of living.
-This sub-section is devoted to the examination of households by the quality of dwelling units they occupied as well as assessing the changes in the materials used during the intercensal period.
+Materials used in the construction of the outer-wall and roofing of dwelling units provide viable information on the quality of the housing units, and also serve as one of the feasible indicators for measuring changes in the standard of living.
+This sub-section is devoted to the examination of households by the quality of dwelling units they occupied as well as assess the changes in the materials used during the intercensal period.

-5.1.2.4.1 Types of Materials Used to Build Outer-Wall of Dwellings
+5.1.2.4.1 Types of Materials Used to Build Outer-Wall of Dwelling Units

-The options for types of materials used to build the outer walls of dwellings in the 2002 Census were limited to seven main categories.
-To widen the range, three new alternatives were added, thus expanding it to ten in 2012.
+The options for types of materials used to build the outer-walls of the dwelling units in the 2002 Census were limited to seven main categories.
+To ensure an in-depth classification three additional types of the outer-wall materials were included in the 2012 Census, thus expanding it to ten options.

-Table 5.7 shows the distribution of households by types of materials used to build the outer wall.
-The use of quality and durable materials to build the outer wall of dwelling units is becoming a norm in Guyana.
-In 2002, approximately six out of every ten dwelling units were built with wood, but the desire of households to change from wooden building to concrete and combined use of concrete and wood had changed the course of the materials used in the construction industry.
-For instance, while 15.7 percent of the households were occupants of dwellings built with concrete in 2002, the proportion had dramatically changed to nearly more than two times (27.2 percent) in 2012.
-Furthermore, though the increase was not as large compared to concrete, the combination of wood and concrete went up by a significant margin (45.7 percentage points), that is, rose from 19.0 percent in 2002 to 24.5 percent of the total distribution in 2012 (See Table 5.7 and Figure 5.4).
+Table 5.7 shows the distribution of households by types of materials used to build the outerwall.
+It can be seen that the use of quality and durable materials to build the outerwall of dwelling units is shifting from wood to concrete.
+In 2002, approximately six out of every ten dwelling units were built with wood, but the desire of households to change from wooden building to concrete and combined use of wood and concrete had changed the course of the materials used in the construction industry.
+For instance, while 14.8 percent of the households were occupants of dwellings built with concrete in 2002, the proportion had dramatically changed to almost two times (27.2 percent) in 2012.
+Though the percentage increase was not as large when compared to concrete, the combination of wood and concrete went up by a significant margin (44.8 percentage points), that is, it rose from 19.0 percent in 2002 to 24.5 percent of the total distribution in 2012 (See Table 5.7 and Figure 5.4).